 A written complaint will need to be filed.
 However, a student may feel most comfortable going to a teacher, administrator, or other responsible employee first.
-That individual will be able to aid the student in filing a written complaint.
+That individual can aid the student in filing a written complaint.
 These responsible employees must report or take appropriate disciplinary action if they find the school's sexual harassment policy has been violated.